Beskhue/perry/README.md

 - The Indentation within the representation classes is fucked up.
 Thats due to the classes being generated, and might get fixed in a future release
 - Perry currently does not support write access to any endpoint (POST), which should not be a problem since CCP has not published a writable interface for public usage yet.
 - The cache that comes with Perry is extremely rudimentary.
 There will be better solutions in the future.
-- CREST is rate limited preventing you from doing a ton of requests in a row (i believe 15 per second).
-This ratelimit is not enforced by Perry on you, so you have to take care of that yourself
 - Yes, the unittests are not complete, and Perry does not have full coverage.
 - Perry comes with classes in the Psr namespace, this is because Perry is implementing a Psr that is not in effect yet.